Taking the GED test is stressful, so we created this manual to help you beat your test anxiety, which can sabotage your chances.

 Everyone’s test begins at the same time.
 Once the test starts, you cannot leave the room for any reason.
 If you do, you will not be allowed back in, and your test will not be scored.

 Rather than just listing your results, your score is presented in an “Enhanced Score Report.”
-The report breaks down your numerical score, highlights you what you did well on the test, and points out what you need to work on if you didn’t get the results you wanted.
+The report breaks down your numerical score, highlights what you did well on the test, and points out what you need to work on if you didn’t get the results you wanted.
+Check here to learn more about -> what happens after you get your GED.

 You need to get a minimum score of 145 out of 200 on each of the four tests to pass and receive your GED credential.
 Higher scores can earn you special honors along with your certificate.
 The scoring breakdown is as follows: